 Buses stop in the village centre.

-Glencoyne is a scenic bay on the wester shore of Ullswater lake.
-Opposite the car park there are narrow shingle beaches next to the road and wonderful views down the lake.
-A new footpath follows the road northwards towards Aira Force and a 5 minute walk from the car park leads to a picturesque wooded area between the road and the lake which is more peaceful.
-This area is well known for its daffodils which were the inspiration for the famous Wordsworth poem ‘Daffodils’.
-The wonderful Glencoyne valley heads inland from the lake and you can explore it on foot on the Glencoyne Farm trail.
+Glencoyne Bay provides a scenic lakeshore area with narrow shingle beaches next to the road and wonderful views across the lake.
+You can follow the good footpath in either direction adjacent to the road if you want to explore nearby shoreline.
+Behind the car park, the wonderful Glencoyne valley heads inland from the lake and you can explore it on foot on the Glencoyne Farm trail.
 There are no facilities on site.

 Buses stop at Glencoyne car park.

 A short walk from the village leads to the shores of Ullswater lake.
 This is a picturesque parkland area with a large expanse of open grass, shingle beaches and benches next to the lake.
 The impressive scenery makes this a wonderful setting and it is well worth taking a boat trip on the lake to fully appreciate the beauty of the area.
-Ullswater steamers operate from the adjacent pier (reduced service out of season) and they call at Aira Force, Howtown and Pooley Bridge down the lake.
-Inside the pier building is a small cafe and toilet facilities.
-Across the grass from the pier, adjacent to the lake and the main road, is St Patrick’s boat landing where you can hire boats and there is also a small cafe.
+Ullswater Steamers operate from the adjacent pier, with a reduced service out of season, and they call at Aira Force, Howtown and Pooley Bridge down the lake.
+There is a small cafe and toilet facilities inside the Steamers building.
+Across the grass from the pier, adjacent to the lake and the main road, is St Patrick’s Boat Landing where you can hire boats and there is a small cafe.

 Buses stop in the village centre where there is a Tourist Information Centre and toilet facilities.